lwind18/keras-Swin-transformer-Unet/README.md

 # keras-vision-transformer

+This repository contains the code about the SwinUnet with keras.
+It came from: https://github.com/yingkaisha/keras-vision-transformer
 This repository contains the `tensorflow.keras` implementation of the Swin Transformer (Liu et al., 2021) and its applications to benchmark datasets.

 * Liu, Z., Lin, Y., Cao, Y., Hu, H., Wei, Y., Zhang, Z., Lin, S. and Guo, B., 2021.
 Swin transformer: Hierarchical vision transformer using shifted windows. arXiv preprint arXiv:2103.14030. https://arxiv.org/abs/2103.14030.